MARIADB(1) MariaDB Database System MARIADB(1)

 Append a copy of output to the given file.
 This option works

-only in interactive mode. the section called “MYSQL
+only in interactive mode. the section called “MARIADB

 COMMANDS”, discusses tee files further.